-Shane Collery brings an highly unusual combination of skills and understanding of commercial work to a varied and extensive practice in organised crime, serious fraud and tax tribunal litigation.
+Shane Collery brings a highly unusual combination of skills and understanding of commercial work to a varied and extensive practice in organised crime, serious fraud and tax tribunal litigation.
 He was a City of London UK Equities trader before attending University, experienced commercial work for 2 years at Slaughter and May under a quasi-training contract and more recently attained a Master in Taxation from the School of Advanced Legal Studies.
 Accordingly he combines the skills and rigour of someone with formal training in tax, with the forensic skills of a high-level criminal bar practitioner with years of experience in fraud and organised crime cases

-His skills and diligence have been recognised by his numerous appointments as Standing Counsel to six Government departments or agencies since 2002.
+His skills and diligence have been recognised by his numerous appointments as Standing Counsel to five Government departments or agencies since 2002.
 Most recently in October 2017 he was appointed as Standing Counsel to the Insolvency Service advising upon and prosecuting the most serious criminal matters investigated by that agency.

 He has 25 years of high level experience of large organised crime cases involving Class A drugs, firearms and the violence that goes with large scale drug trafficking and at the same time in large fraud cases in particular those with a tax element.
 He is becoming increasingly involved in the investigation of allegations of bribery and misconduct in public office at Council level and in relation to a Parliamentary election.

 He has significant experience in advising on the criminal liability aspects of tax avoidance schemes including the various incentive schemes in the UK for Films.
 This includes the pre January 2007 schemes and the later Film Production Company Film Tax Relief and Credit scheme under the Corporation Taxes Act 2009.